dgaydukov/cert-aws/files/sa.md

 }
 ```
 `x-amz-acl` - special header that give full control to owner of account.
 So you have to call putObject with `aws s3 cp example.jpg s3://awsexamplebucket --acl bucket-owner-full-control`.
+Versioning - if turn on, when you make any operation update/delete it create new version:
+* update - old object stored with some version, new object created with new version.
+If you run get - you will get latest version, if you run get with version - you got your object.
+* delete - object marked with delete marker, it still stored with some version.
+If you run get - you will get 404, if you run get with version - you got your object.
+You can't add delete marker, only if you use versioning and delete file, s3 add this market itself.
+You can permanently remove real object by specifying it's versionID in DELETE request.
+If you DELETE a delete marker, s3 would add another delete marker on top of this (so you have 2 versioned delete markers).
+You can permanently remove delete marker by specifying it's versionID in DELETE request.
+In this case delete marker would be removed and from now simple GET request would return latest version of object (only object owner can DELETE delete marker).

 ###### Glacier
 Glacier - low-cost tape-drive storage value with  $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.